UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_17.md

 Notes:

-For randomize gridsearch we can search over a range of continuous values instead of discrete values like in `GridSearchCV()`.
+For randomize grid search we can search over a range of continuous values instead of discrete values like in `GridSearchCV()`.

+We can specify a range of values instead of a list of values for each hyperparameter.

 ---